Innovation Policy and Advocacy

 Unfortunately, the findings from an Australian Industry Group report indicated that employers from across the economy believe STEM skill shortages are limiting their business and ability to innovate.
 In fact, a quarter of employers said the biggest barrier to recruitment was a lack of applicants with STEM skills.

 The NSIN supports STEM skills development at all educational levels.
-Both through industry partnerships and government policy and grants, Australians must acquire the capabilities they need to live and work in a globalised world.
-Governments at all levels should also foster and promote innovation research and technology, create more innovation incubators and seek to create a regulatory and financial environment that grows and fosters innovative ideas and technology.
+Through industry partnerships, government policy and grants, Australians must acquire the capabilities they need to live and work in a globalised world.
+Governments should foster and promote innovation research and technology, create more innovation incubators and seek to create a regulatory and financial environment that grows and fosters innovative ideas and technology.

 Submissions to Government